badboy3000/WechatBot/README.md

 By default, content provides processed message body (such as plain text, xml data, image url, etc.), and msg provides the raw message in json format.

 The following functions are provided for convenience:

 - getGrpNameByID(id)  : obtain a group's nickname by its ID (a.k.a.
 UserName, string)
 - getUsrNameByID(id)  : obtain a contact's remark name (if valid) or nickname by its ID (a.k.a.
 UserName, string)
 - getIDByName(id)     : obtain a group/contact's ID by its remark name (contact only) or nickname

+The scheduled job processing function is:

+- scheJob()           : check pending jobs per minute and execute them

 Furthermore, more sendMsg functions can be defined.